Cycle tour and cycle path in Münsterland - pure nature

 Pure nature

-On the "Pure Nature" cycle tour between Borken and Rhede you can forget everyday life, take a deep breath and perhaps also get to know some new places.
-Calming nature experiences as well as interesting historical buildings await you on a route of approx. 52 km.
-You can admire them from a distance or make a longer stop there - it's up to you.
-This circular tour is also a culinary delight: there are many authentic places along the way that invite you to take a break.
+On the "Pure Nature" cycle tour between Borken and Rhede, you can forget about everyday life, take a deep breath and perhaps even get to know some new places.
+Soothing nature experiences as well as interesting historical buildings await you on a route of around 60 kilometres.
+You can admire them from a distance or make a longer stopover - it's up to you.
+This circular tour is also a culinary delight: there are many authentic restaurants along the way that invite you to take a break.

 Let's go

-You start leisurely at Haus Pröbsting/Pröbstingsee.
+You start at a leisurely pace at Haus Pröbsting on Lake Pröbstingsee.
 After a short stretch along the beautiful cycle path, the first stately home in Rhede awaits you:

-Here are a few facts about its history: After the then "Borg" of Rhede was destroyed, the castle was allowed to be rebuilt opposite with permission from the Bishop of Münster in 1426.
-A stately manor house was built in the Renaissance style.
-In 1850, the princely family zu Salm-Salm acquired the estate, which still serves as their residence today.
-In addition, the Salm administration and a museum worth seeing are now located there.
-Myths, stories and a legend bear witness to the exciting history of the building: It is said that the spirit of the noblewoman can still be seen in the tower today.
-You might discover him during a leisurely walk on the grounds ...
+Here is some information about its history: After the former "Borg" of Rhede was destroyed, the castle was allowed to be rebuilt opposite with permission from the Bishop of Münster in 1426.
+A stately manor house in the Renaissance style was built.
+In 1850, the princely family of Salm-Salm acquired the estate, which still serves as their residence today.
+So please only view the building from a distance.
+Myths, stories and a legend bear witness to the exciting history of the building: The ghost of the noblewoman is said to still make an appearance in the tower today.

 Parish Church of St. Gudula in Rhede Parish Church of St. Gudula in Rhede